toby1984/agent-simulation/README.md

 The following things might or might not ever get done

-* Speed-up spatial search by using a Kd-tree
+* Speed-up nearest-neighbour search by using some spatial datastructure (a simple grid ?
+Quadtree?)
 * Let robots move using real path planning, avoiding static entities on the way
 * Let robots move using steering behaviour that avoids other robots
 * Get rid of all avoidable object allocations in hot code paths